choderalab/antibody-mutations/README.md

 3. Manually copy CRYST1 line and the edited SEQRES to the PDB with the F protein split and capped.
 4. Clean PDB -- Use clean_pdb.ipynb
     * Description of clean_pdb.ipynb: This script uses PDBFixer to add missing residues and remove heterogens.
 Note: If the missing residues were part of a long terminal fragment (i.e. > 10 residues), then they will not be added them back in.
+5. Add CRYST1 line from the original PDB if the final PDB doesn't contain it.

 ### Input files
 data/4jhw/4jhw.pdb and data/5udc/5udc.pdb